Contents

 #1.
 Track Scroll Depth

-Scroll depth tracking shows how far users scroll down each page, providing insights into content engagement.
-You can set up scroll depth tracking using Google Tag Manager or custom JavaScript code.
+Scroll depth tracking shows how far users scroll down each page, giving you an idea of engagement with the content; you could use Google Tag Manager or custom JavaScript to set up scroll depth tracking.

-Example JavaScript for tracking 50% and 100% scroll depth:
+Here is some example JavaScript that tracks 50% and 100% scroll depth:

 window.addEventListener("scroll", function() { let scrollPercentage = (window.scrollY + window.innerHeight) / document.body.scrollHeight; if (scrollPercentage >= 0.5) { gtag('event', 'scroll', { 'event_category': 'engagement', 'event_label': '50% Scroll' }); } if (scrollPercentage >= 1) { gtag('event', 'scroll', { 'event_category': 'engagement', 'event_label': '100% Scroll' }); } });